-Settlers along Dunloup Creek in southern West Virginia called the valley they farmed "Egypt" due to its remarkable fertility.
-But they also discovered something even more remarkable when they arrived—a stone "fort," the origin of which remains a mystery.
+Settlers along Dunloup Creek in what's now southern West Virginia called the valley they farmed "Egypt" due to its remarkable fertility.
+But they discovered something even more remarkable when they arrived—a stone "fort," the origins of which remain a mystery.

-The so-called fort and a series of ancient burial mounds that overlooked the meandering stream were located in what's now the city of Mount Hope, West Virginia, a national historic district that's gaining attention in its own right.
+The so-called fort and a series of ancient burial mounds that overlooked the meandering stream were located in what's now the city of Mount Hope, West Virginia, a national historic district near the New River Gorge National Park and Preserve that's gaining attention in its own right.

 The growth of the city in the early 1900s obliterated the fort, though historians are again considering its mysteries, says Carrie Kidd, chair of the city's historic landmarks commission.

 "We're very interested in finding out more about Mount Hope's prehistory," Kidd said of the fort and mounds.

 "The city's history is well documented, but there's a good deal of mystery about what happened here before Europeans settled."